rajeshvkothari/oom/Internal/Int_Honolulu.md

 - To deploy models:

-  Use following API for all the models only replace the {INSTANCE_NAME} which we used in the create instance step
+  Use following REST API for all the models only replace the {INSTANCE_NAME} which we used in the create instance step

   ```sh
   http://{IP_ADDR_OF_ONAP_OOM_DEMO}:30280/bonap/templates/{INSTANCE_NAME}/workflows/deploy